Mitch Garver Player Props: Rangers vs. Angels

 Angels Pitching Rankings

-- The Angels pitching staff ranks 10th in the league with a collective 8.9 strikeouts per nine innings.
+- The Angels pitching staff ranks 13th in MLB with a collective 8.8 strikeouts per nine innings.

-- The Angels' 4.24 team ERA ranks 17th among all MLB pitching staffs.
+- The Angels have the 16th-ranked team ERA across all MLB pitching staffs (4.22).

-- Angels pitchers combine to give up 73 total home runs at a clip of 1.1 per game (to rank 15th in the league).
+- The Angels rank 17th in baseball in home runs surrendered (75 total, 1.1 per game).

-- His last time out came on Thursday against the Chicago Cubs, when the righty threw five innings, surrendering two earned runs while allowing three hits.
+- The left-hander last pitched on Friday against the Chicago Cubs, when he went 5 2/3 innings, allowing one earned run while giving up five hits.

-- The 26-year-old has a 2.08 ERA and 8.5 strikeouts per nine innings in 14 games this season, while giving up a batting average of .186 to his opponents.
+- The 23-year-old has put up an ERA of 4.79, with 10.9 strikeouts per nine innings, in 11 games this season.
+Opposing hitters have a .278 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.